-Below you will see a range of the typical poses that would be incorporated into one of my sessions.
+Below you will see a range of the typical poses that that are likely to be included in one of my sessions.

 If you believe a pose is not right for you I can always suggest alternatives that will achieve a similar result